 Google Maps is no longer just a directory.
 It is an AI-powered decision engine.

-If you are a business owner in Kerala still waiting for customers to “browse” your reviews, you are already behind.
-With the retirement of the legacy Q&A feature in late 2025 and the rollout of the Gemini-powered “Ask about this place” button, local discovery has changed forever.
+If you are a business owner in Kerala still waiting for customers to "browse" your reviews, you are already behind.
+With the retirement of the legacy Q&A feature in late 2025 and the rollout of the Gemini-powered "Ask about this place" button, local discovery has changed forever.
+Understanding how traditional signals feed the AI layer is critical if you want to rank in Cochin, Calicut, or Trivandrum in 2026.

 Customers don’t browse answers anymore.
 They receive synthesized conclusions from an AI agent.